 Development Environment Setup

-This guide covers local development setup for Mesh Client, including cloning, prerequisites, test harness tooling, and OS-specific troubleshooting.
+This guide covers local development setup for Mesh Client, including cloning, prerequisites, and test harness tooling.
+For runtime errors, connection issues, and packaged-app problems, see troubleshooting.md.

 Shared Requirements and Tooling